 The whole point of an aquaponic system is to create a setup that is low maintenance with a high yield: no weeds, no dirt, no fertilizers, and no watering.
 The idea behind this garden is to let the fish do the work for you.

 To begin building your system, there are a few questions you will want to ask yourself.
-Look at each of these questions.
-Get an overall view of all that is considered to put your system together.
-Then, each question will be answered further to give you more insight as to how each piece works together, so you can find that one that works best for you.
+Then, answering each question further to give you more insight as to how each piece works together, so you can find the one that works best for you.

-The first questions you will want to ask yourself are:
+The questions you will want to ask yourself first about Aquaponic Gardening are:

 To answer what kind of system you can afford, you need to know how much aquaponic systems cost.
 When it comes to building your system, you can go all the way to purchasing a brand-new one, for as much as $10,000, or you can find each piece you need at a garage sale, thrift store, or online for as little as $100.